AdeniyiAdesakin/windows-group-policy-administration-lab/README.md

 <h1>Group Policy Object (GPO) implementations</h1>
 <p>GPO stands for Group Policy Object.
 It includes rules, settings, and policies for an organization.
 Group Policies control what users can and cannot do on a computer.
-For example, a Group Policy can make sure passwords are complex enough and prevent access to certain folders</p>
+For example, a Group Policy can make sure passwords are complex enough and prevent access to certain folders.
+In this Project, I will be focusing on four concepts; Disabling or Preventing Shutdown Option for users in a certain OU, Disabling Command Line Interface (CMD) for users in another OU, Changing the default password policy and Automating software installation.  </p>
-<h3>*Disable or Prevent Shutdown Option for the users in Toronto OU</h3>
+<h3>*Disabling or Preventing Shutdown Option for the users in Toronto OU</h3>
 <p>We are going to following three steps to achieve this policy</p>
 <p>* Create</p>
 <p>* Apply</p>